Myanmar Young Leaders Programme

 The EPP is a full time course, which means there are scheduled classes from 9am to 1pm daily, with one afternoon for regular progress testing, which usually includes vocabulary and either reading or writing.
 During the other afternoons students are expected to use facilities at the university to improve English and study skills.
 There may also be other learning sessions or special interest visits.

-The ten week tailored course runs from 17th June until the 23rd August with modules on democratic processes, human rights, and economics.
+The ten week tailored course runs from late June until the end of August with modules on democratic processes, human rights, and economics.
 During this time there will be visits with government, unions, community and other organisations to provide first-hand experience relating to the above topics.
 This course draws on a wide range of contributors (academic staff, governmental and community organisations, unions, and individuals) who have the expertise and enthusiasm to develop the knowledge and skills required for participants’ current work and beyond.
 There is a combination of classes, discussions, presentations and visits to meet the specific outcomes of the programme.
 There is time for discussion and reflection as a group so students can think about what they learned and how it could apply to their work in Myanmar.

 There will also be a course introducing research skills, and weekly sessions to assist students to develop a proposal (based on their special interest learning) for a fieldwork project.
 Participants are strongly encouraged to submit these proposals to UnionAID for funding so the field work can be implemented upon return to Myanmar as a practical extension of the programme.